-MIC Applications are due by March 1 (Spring Semester) and October 1 (Fall Semester).
+MIC Applications are due by February 14 (Spring Semester) and November 1 (Fall Semester).
 The program is competitive so it is important to keep your GPA up and score well on your GRE!
-If you have questions or problems when applying for the MIC program, please contact your content area.
+If you have questions or problems when applying for the MIC program, please contact your content area advisor.

 Graduate School Admission

 You must be admitted by the UK Graduate School (GS) before the College of Education can formally admit you to the MIC Program.
 These are two separate admissions processes.
 Please consult with the Graduate School Office of Admissions regarding your status with them.
 If necessary, update/correct your application using the following codes for the MIC program: